at what age do you leash train a puppy 2

 Positive Reinforcement and Treats

-Positive reinforcement is an effective training technique for leash training.
+Positive reinforcement is a practical training technique for leash training.
 Rewarding the puppy with treats, praise, and affection for desired behaviors helps to reinforce those behaviors and makes the training process enjoyable for both the puppy and the trainer.
 Make sure to choose high-value treats that your puppy finds especially enticing to maximize the effectiveness of positive reinforcement.

 Age-Specific Leash Training